suranyami/peek-sidekiq/README.md

-# Glimpse::Redis
+# Glimpse::Sidekiq

-Provide a glimpse into the Redis calls made within your Rails application.
+Provide a glimpse into the Sidekiq calls made within your Rails application.

 Things this glimpse view provides:

-- Total number of Redis commands called during the request
+- Total number of Sidekiq commands called during the request
 - The duration of the calls made during the request

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'glimpse-redis'
+    gem 'glimpse-sidekiq'

 And then execute: